 I am an American dating a Canadian.
 He wants to move to America after he finishes high school to go to college in two years.
 Then in four years or so, he had plans to propose and us get married.
 Could you please explain what he would have to go through to get citizenship rights?
 Everything from...
 Read more »

 If he isn't finished HS the liklihood of his staying constant is slim and none.
 Also he'll pay more for college here.
 He would only get a green card some time after you are married and your marriage is determined not to be a sham.
-The fact he is talking this way--and not about you becoming a landed...Read more »
+The fact he is talking this way--and not about you...Read more »

 I moved to the USA 12 years ago (when I was 12), and when my father became a citizen ( I was 15 at the time) he applied to adjust my status and I became a resident.
 I received my green card 5 days before my 18th birthday.
 I have been trying to understand, but I have read that I already became a...
 Read more »